Nyerguds/MobiusMapEditor/README.md

 * Fixed incorrect tooltip placement when using bounds dragging mode on a different monitor.
 * Red Alert's Interior tileset now supports randomising the 1x1 tiles that contain alternate versions.
 This type will now show all alternates on a blue grid in the preview window.
 Specific tiles can still be picked the usual way if you do not want random ones.
 * If mods add extra tiles to existing 1x1 tilesets, these will be treated as 1x1 with alternates too.
-* Tanya's default colouring in the editor preview is now Allied.
+* Tanya's default colouring in the editor preview is now Allied, and the M.A.D.
+Tank's colour is now Soviet.
 * Changed Red Alert's trigger action "Destroy attached building" to a more accurate "Destroy attached object", seeing as it even works from celltrigger to kill units.
 * Bibs are now shown as part of the building boundaries.
 * Bibs boundary checking can be disabled with a global setting.